FranDiaz1979/Scoreboard/README.md

 but I don't like too much anidation.
 Console.WriteLine(); can be changed by "\n", but I this this way the code is more readable.
 Menu is too long and I could separate the visualization and the logical, but I like this way

+Magic Strings:
+By now there are magic strings, i didn't have time for it

+Data Clumps:
+In the Score model there are 2 data clumps, Match (HomeTeam and AwayTeam) and "Result" (HomeScore and AwayScore), but applying this refactoring, the code make it minus readable.